oterrab/portfolio-projects/sql/oracle-sql-course/README.md

 ## Introduction
 <br/>

-Click [HERE](https://www.udemy.com/course/oracle-sql-from-scratch/) for taking a look at the course.
+Click [HERE](https://www.udemy.com/course/oracle-sql-from-scratch/) to take a look at the course.

 <br/>